 He said she wouldn't sleep for "seven or eight days at a stretch" and would beat her head against a wall for what seemed like hours.

-Bartlett was diagnosed with manic depression but refused to get treatment.
+Barnett was diagnosed with manic depression but refused to get treatment.

 The Australian reported Savanna held up a sign during the hearing saying "We love you Mom".

-Bartlett's barrister, Jeff Hunter QC, said his client was not a flight risk and had a close and special relationship with the Sunshine Coast community.
+Barnett's barrister, Jeff Hunter QC, said his client was not a flight risk and had a close and special relationship with the Sunshine Coast community.

-In an affidavit tendered to the court, Savanna described Bartlett as "an amazing woman, having raised both myself and my brother and always giving us the support we needed to become the people that we are".
+In an affidavit tendered to the court, Savanna described Barnett as "an amazing woman, having raised both myself and my brother and always giving us the support we needed to become the people that we are".